ezolenko/rollup-plugin-typescript2/README.md

 #### rollup-plugin-node-resolve

-Must be before this plugin in the plugin list, especially when `browser: true` option is used, see [#66](https://github.com/ezolenko/rollup-plugin-typescript2/issues/66)
+Must be before rollup-plugin-typescript2 in the plugin list, especially when `browser: true` option is used, see [#66](https://github.com/ezolenko/rollup-plugin-typescript2/issues/66)

 #### rollup-plugin-commonjs